 Keeping with the “home alone” mood of things, I decided that an appetizer of sorts and something refreshing to sip on a pleasant summer evening after a dip helps make life seem a bit more glamorous.
 Well, except for the part where we flopped on the couch and watched Harry Wilson’s War on a pay channel while we enjoyed our food.

 But the food was excellent, and it just so happens that our light repast qualifies us for Blog Party #36: Blogger’s Choice hosted by Stephanie, the Happy Sorceress of Dispensing Happiness, who is celebrating the third anniversary of Blog Party.
 Three years is quite the accomplishment in the bloggosphere, if you ask me, so congrats, Stephanie!

 Baked Ricotta with Herbed Olives and California Rose is my choice for a special get together when excellent flavor and little prep is required.
 You can make it ahead, too, which means it’s even better.
 To make it more than an appetizer that two can share, add a salad, and you’ll be satisfied.

 I have a tendency to skip the sections in food magazines like “Quick Kitchen” in Gourmet, or “Too Busy to Cook” in Bon Appetit.
 I look at the photos, am sometimes mildly curious, then realize there’s nothing to do.
 What is that?
-Do I […]
+Do I long […]

 I enjoy the flavor combination of lots of garlic, olives, and lemon — especially with chicken.
 I believe the first place I saw a recipe with this particular combination was in one of the Barefoot Contessa cookbooks.
 Well, maybe not, because I’m sure I’ve tagged […]